 What Happens If a Construction Client Fails to Pay?

-Contractors and sub-contractors can seek compensation for work done.
-You may sue in court or leverage alternative dispute mechanisms like mediation or arbitration, depending on the situation.
-Clients also have rights, so they can raise a defense or counterclaim if they have a valid reason for refusing to pay.
+Contractors and subcontractors can seek compensation for work done.
+Depending on the situation, they may sue in court or leverage alternative dispute mechanisms like mediation or arbitration.
+Clients also have rights and can raise a defense or counterclaim if they have a valid reason for refusing to pay.
 It’s crucial to hire an experienced construction attorney to assess the case and advise on the appropriate steps to take.

-Legal principles derived from judicial decisions can also define the rights and liabilities of parties.
-Case law can elaborate on how a statute is to be interpreted or reaffirm the general principles of law.
+Case law refers to legal principles established through judicial decisions.
+In other words, previous cases can define parties’ rights and liabilities, which may bind or influence subsequent matters.
+Case law can elaborate on or interpret statutes or reaffirm the general principles of law.
 Although contractors and customers may not be familiar with relevant cases, attorneys are trained to apply them when advising clients, drafting or reviewing contracts, or providing legal representation.

 A contract is a legally binding agreement between two or more parties.
 The agreement creates rights and obligations for the parties, which can be enforced through legal processes.
-A valid contract must possess essential elements, including an offer, acceptance, and consideration — a thing of value that the parties promise to exchange for the performance of the contract.
+A valid contract must possess essential elements, including an offer, acceptance, and consideration.
+Consideration is a thing of value that the parties promise to exchange for the performance of the contract.

 What Are the Benefits of Contracts for Contractors